DataDog/documentation/content/en/serverless/google_cloud_run/_index.md

 ---

 ## Overview
-Google Cloud Run is is a fully managed serverless platform for deploying and scaling container-based applications.
+Google Cloud Run is a fully managed serverless platform for deploying and scaling container-based applications.

 ## Build your container